-Kathy Ochroch serves as Blank Rome’s director of pro bono services.
-As the director of pro bono, she supervises and coordinates all aspects of the Firm’s pro bono program.
-This includes identifying new pro bono matters and finding opportunities to increase the Firm’s pro bono involvement.
-Kathy also works closely with in-house counsel to develop pro bono partnerships between the in-house lawyers and the Firm.
+Kathy Ochroch serves as Blank Rome’s director of pro bono and community impact.
+In this role, she supervises and coordinates all aspects of the firm’s pro bono program.
+This includes identifying new pro bono matters and finding opportunities to increase the firm’s pro bono involvement.
+Kathy also works closely with in-house counsel to develop pro bono partnerships between the in-house lawyers and the firm.

 Kathy volunteers with the following pro bono organizations:

 - Philadelphia VIP

 - The Veterans' Pro Bono Consortium